 It combines features of the Waterfall and Prototyping models by stressing design, including prototyping (in the engineering phase), and by following phases similar to those in the Waterfall model.

-Continuous and repeated development allows the developers to make changes and add new features while managing risks.
+Continuous and repeated development allow developers to make changes and add new features while managing risks.
 Additionally, development is systematic, which streamlines the process.

-The customer is involved to review each stage of the cycle, which can be cumbersome to the development process if the customer is slow or lacking in feedback.
+The customer is involved in reviewing each stage of the cycle, which can be cumbersome to the development process if the customer is slow or lacking in feedback.
 However, customer alterations are not allowed during the engineering phase.

 Additionally, the model is highly customized for each customer so reusing your work is impossible.

 Agile is a methodology based on the 12 principles outlined in the Agile Manifesto.
-It is a mindset rather than a set of strict protocol.
+It is a mindset rather than a set of strict protocols.

 Agile was developed to deliver better software more effectively and efficiently than previous methodologies, including Waterfall, through a focus on collaboration, communication, and constant change.